Tower Dominion Review

 WHAT IS TOWER DOMINION and why is it good?

-Tower Dominion is a tower defence game as you likely deduced, but it also mixes in rogue-like elements with a plethora of unlocks and RTS.
-One of the most unique feature about Tower Dominion is that you build and control that path that the enemies must take, known as the expansion phase.
-This gameplay element not only includes the direction of the tiles, which is especially important for flying units, but also the elevation changes, which affects the strength and efficacy of your structures.
-Both of these factors play an integral role in battle and can be the difference between success and failure.
+Tower Dominion is a tower defence game, but it also mixes in rogue-like elements with a plethora of unlocks and RTS as you need to make micro and macro adjustments on the fly between waves.
+One of the most unique features about Tower Dominion is that you build and control that path that the enemies must take, known as the expansion phase.
+Other titles have done this before, but during the expansion phase, not only do you manage the direction of the tiles, which is especially important for flying units, but you also manage the elevation changes.
+Elevation affects the strength and efficacy of your structures and when you combine elevation with direction and structure upgrades, this provides a high level of strategy with each decision possibly being the difference between victory and defeat.

 Tower Dominion features three distinct classes that constantly reminded me of StarCraft.
 The Iron Dragons are your most traditional military focusing on raw firepower, which align with the Terran.
 The Pargan Assault Group or PAG embrace advanced technology and a more tactical approach, which feel like a close parallel to the Protoss.
-The missing link is the Lions of Ravelsky, a class that is akin to the Zerg no matter how much I would have wanted them to be.
-However, they do feature genetically modified super soldiers, which is a pretty good alternative.
+The missing link is the Lions of Ravelsky, a class that didn’t feel akin to the Zerg no matter how much I would have wanted them to be.
+However, they do feature genetically modified super soldiers, which is a pretty good alternative and as close as I could get.

-Each faction has a variety of leaders, ten to be exact, that have very different abilities, which not only make each run feel unique, but you should easily be able to find a leader to suit your play style.
-Each Faction also has a different biome that they fight in and while it doesn’t affect gameplay whether you are playing in the snow, the desert or the forest, it does offer a nice visual change.
+Each faction has a variety of leaders, ten to be exact, that have very different abilities.
+This alone has the ability to make each run feel unqiue, but it also means that you should easily be able to find a leader with traits that align with your play-style.
+Each Faction also has a different biome that they fight in including a frozen tundra, desert and woodlands and while it doesn’t affect gameplay, it does offer a nice visual change.

 As for the gameplay itself, there are five difficulty levels and on the base level, there are 25 enemy waves.
-You being with a base, and a little bit of resources for spending to get yourself started.
-You will receive resources for killing enemies and at the end of each wave you will be offered an upgrade package to choose from.
+You begin with a base, and a little bit of resources for spending to get yourself started.
+From here on out, you will receive resources for killing enemies and at the end of each wave you will be offered one of three upgrade packages to choose from.
 There are three possible items to find: resources, blueprints, which will allow you to build that structure provided you have enough resources to afford it and doctrines, which are upgrades to existing equipment.
 Each package will contain two items, which could be any combination of those items.
 It could be two blueprints or one blueprint and some resources etc.

-After each run, you will more than likely unlock a handful of items with a Pavlovian style bell and with the rogue-like style, you will unlock permanent commanders to use or unlock new upgrade tiers on equipment from using it.
+After each run, successful or not, you will more than likely unlock a handful of items with a Pavlovian style bell and with the rogue-like gameplay, you will also unlock permanent commanders to use or unlock new upgrade tiers on equipment from using it.

 WHATS NOT GOOD ABOUT TOWER DOMINION?

-You can reroll land tiles during the expansion phase, but you cant reroll reward tiles after each round.
-Occasionally, the three choices didn’t have enough incentive and it would have been nice to either be able to reroll those rewards or just get a lump sum of resources for them instead.
+The other gameplay choice is that during the expansion phase, you have the ability to re-roll land tiles for a cost, but during the reward phase at the end of each wave, you can’t re-roll rewards.
+Occasionally, the three choices didn’t have enough incentive and it would have been nice to either be able to re-roll those rewards or just get a lump sum of resources for them instead.

 VERDICT